felipe-montecristo/bash_scripts/readme.txt

 ### 1. create_testuser_and_setup.sh

 This script:
-- Creates a user called `testuser` if it does not already exist.
+- Creates a user called 'testuser'.
-- Sets a password for `testuser`.
+- Sets a password for 'testuser'.
-- Adds `testuser` to the sudo group.
+- Adds 'testuser' to the sudo group.
-- Adds an alias for system updates to `testuser`'s `.bashrc`.
+- Adds an alias for system updates to 'testusers' '.bashrc'.
-- Sets up a cron job for `testuser` to run system updates weekly.
+- Sets up a cron job for 'testuser' to run system updates weekly.
-- Installs `htop` if it is not already installed.
+- Installs 'htop' if it is not already installed.

 ### END